The Doctor is Inside your Body

 Applications

-In our videos Disruptive Product Design in Neuromodulation and Miniaturisation of Next-Generation Implantable Neuromodulation Devices to Tackle the Opioid Crisis, we discuss advances and challenges of these innovative applications and how they can help tackle the opioid crisis where over-prescribed painkillers are leading to addictions and many deaths.
+In our video Miniaturisation of Next-Generation Implantable Neuromodulation Devices to Tackle the Opioid Crisis, we discuss advances and challenges of these innovative applications and how they can help tackle the opioid crisis where over-prescribed painkillers are leading to addictions and many deaths.
 An alternative therapy, via implanted devices sending a blocking signal to the nerve, exists today but deployment has been limited due to the current size of these devices.
 Smaller implants requiring simpler surgical procedures are seen as critical.
 Research also continues to uncover a wider array of therapies based around the stimulation of nerves aimed at seizures, sleep apnoea and migraines amongst many examples.

 Communication-enabled sensing applications include blood pressure, heart rhythm and glaucoma as well as a host of medical conditions that are crying out for smaller, less obtrusive and easier to install solutions.
 In the field of orthopaedics, such as a hip or knee implants, real time data on patient adherence to physio routines will be a great aid to better outcomes.